snakoneczny/diabetic-retinopathy/README.md

-# diabetic-retinopathy
+# Diabetic Retinopathy
-System for Diabetic Retinopathy classification based on an image of the human eye.
-Kaggle competition
+Solution for Kaggle competition.
+System for Diabetic Retinopathy classification based on an image of human eye.